 Selling into China also doesn’t have to mean working with an e-commerce platform.
 Increasingly, companies are also using their own website to sell directly into market, which offers more control, higher margins and better data collection but also involves a lot of work making your global website China-friendly.

-3. Make sure you're legal
+3. Make sure you are legal

 The advent of new cross border e-commerce (CBEC) regulations allows overseas sellers to sell directly into China without having to have a registered Chinese entity at all.
 Nearly all major Chinese e-commerce platforms have a ‘global’ or ‘international’ element to allow international sellers to use the platform via CBEC without having to have a Chinese set up.